microsoft/BotFramework-Composer/docs/how-to-use-LUIS.md

 In this section, we will cover the steps to use LUIS as recognizer in your bot.
 These steps include the following: set a recognizer type for each dialog, author Language Understanding training data, publish your Language Understanding (LU) data, and test them in emulator.

 ### Set LUIS as recognizer
 In Composer, each dialog can have one type of recognizer and might contain a set of Language Understanding training data.
 To add LUIS to your bot, you need to select LUIS as the recognizer type for the specific dialog you want to define.
-You need to do the following two things:
+To set LUIS as recognizer, follow the steps:

 1. On the left navigation pane, select the dialog you want to set LUIS recognizer.